awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-genECCKeyPair.md

         Cfm3GetAttribute returned: 0x00 : HSM Return: SUCCESS
 ```
-This command gets the content of the `attr_262177` attribute file\.
-The output shows that the key is an elliptic curve private key that can be used for signing, but not for encrypting, decrypting, wrapping, unwrapping, or verifying\.
+Then use the `cat` command to view the contents of the `attr_262177` attribute file\.
+The output shows the key is an elliptic curve private key that can be used for signing, but not for encrypting, decrypting, wrapping, unwrapping, or verifying\.
 The key is persistent and exportable\.

 ```
 $  cat attr_262177